Univa/rumcake/docs/src/content/docs/features/feature-via-vial.md

 // Via setup
 use rumcake::via::{setup_macro_buffer, ViaKeyboard};
 impl ViaKeyboard for MyKeyboard {
+    type Layout = MyKeyboard; // Must be a type that implements `KeyboardLayout`

     // OPTIONAL, this example assumes you are using simple-backlight-matrix. const BACKLIGHT_TYPE: Option<BacklightType> = Some(BacklightType::SimpleBacklightMatrix)

-    // OPTIONAL, include this if you want to create macros using the Via app. setup_macro_buffer!(512, 16) // Max number of bytes that can be taken up by macros, followed by the max number of macros that can be created.
+    // OPTIONAL, include this if you want to create macros using the Via app. setup_macro_buffer!(buffer_size: 512, macro_count: 16) // Max number of bytes that can be taken up by macros, followed by the max number of macros that can be created.
 }

 use rumcake::vial::VialKeyboard;